-Icon Name Function 8 Component / Top Level Macro Represents a Design Component or Top level macro that have lower level macros. - Comb / Seq Element Represents the lowest level element associated with a fabric resource. © [Output port macro Represents a macro associated with an output port.
-D Input Port Macro Represents a macro associated with an Input port. = Green background Represents a design element that is placed. ~ Blue tick mark Represents a design element that has been assigned to a region. a Lock Icon Represents a design element that is fixed/locked to a location.
+Icon Name Function Inclusive Represents an inclusive region.
+Exclusive Region Represents an exclusive region.
+Empty Region Represents an Empty region.
+Nets Represents a net associated with a region. -8- Component / Top Level Macro Represents a Design Component or Top level macro that have lower level macros. ₽ Comb / Seq Element Represents the lowest level element associated with a fabric resource. © [ Output port macro Represents a macro associated with an output port.
+Input Port Macro Represents a macro associated with an Input port.
+8 Green background Represents a design element that is placed. ✓ Blue tick mark Represents a design element that has been assigned to a region. a Lock Icon Represents a design element that is fixed/locked to a location.